-Often, when people begin heading down the slippery slope of trying to keep their new year's resolutions, they think, “If I only tried harder, I would be able to accomplish my goal.”
+Often, when people begin heading down the slippery slope of trying to keep their promises, goals and new year's resolutions, they think, “If I only tried harder, I would be able to accomplish my goal.”

 While a brute, willpower strategy may work for certain areas of your life, for others, this mindset fails completely.